oscfr657/Birdapp657/README.md

 ### [Management commands](https://docs.wagtail.io/en/stable/reference/management_commands.html) ###

-This commands can be good to have in a cron script to run once every hour.
+These commands can be good to have in a cron script to run once every hour.

 > python manage.py publish_scheduled_pages